minima52/digital-garden/_pages/life/lessons.md

 ### Emotional Intelligence

 - When someone says no, it does not mean they are rejecting you.
-It just means something is not acceptable for them.
+It just means something is not acceptable for them.[^1]

 <br />